 Put simply, a VPN works like a proxy, passing your traffic through another server before sending it to the open internet.
 The difference is that your initial connection to the remote server is encrypted, meaning the data is unreadable unless decrypted (read our description of encryption for the details).

 That way, a VPN acts like a block that only allows your traffic through.
-Route tracing can still be used to trace back to the VPN server, but it can’t be used to identify you.
+Route tracing can still be used to trace back to the VPN server (see our guide on how to trace an IP address), but it can’t be used to identify you.
 Your traffic can move on to the open web, but anyone trying to go through the VPN server the other way can’t see where you’re tunneling from.

 That’s more important than it seems.
 Many streaming platforms have some sort of VPN ban (read our guide on how to beat the Netflix VPN ban).
 The streaming platform will use a combination of a blacklist and route tracing to try to identify if you’re using a proxy.
 Though that’s sometimes successful with a VPN, it’s much less likely.

-Though our VPN reviews include around 50 options to choose from, we’re going to recommend the providers in our best VPN guide that have a presence in the UK and, more importantly, can break into BBC iPlayer.
+Though our reviewed VPNs include around 50 options to choose from, we’re going to recommend the providers in our best VPN guide that have a presence in the UK and, more importantly, can break into BBC iPlayer.

 ExpressVPN has seven locations in the UK, which is the highest number of locations it has in a country outside of the U.S. With the exceptions of Kent and Wembley, all locations support its VPN protocols, too.
 It’s a perfect choice for a UK IP address, especially if you’re new to VPNs.
 Learn more in our ExpressVPN review or try it yourself with its 30-day money-back guarantee.